 The first class drink menu includes soft drinks and a limited beer and wine menu.
 Economy class gets charged the prices on the menu, but first class receives unlimited free drinks from the choices above.

 For me, the most enjoyable part of domestic first class is more comfortable seating and much more space in between each seat.
 The overall experience doesn’t compare to international business or first class, but it does make for a far more enjoyable domestic flight.
+Flying first class is an amazing experience, especially if you were used to saving extra money when flying as a large family.

 Was it a good use of 30,000 points?
 In my case, the answer is yes.
 I don’t plan on accumulating enough American Airlines points in the near term to use them on a better option like international business class or first class.
 So without any better use of those miles, flying domestic first class on a 7 hour flight made for a nice trip.